brandstrat-sas/omldeploytool/ansible/README.md

 # Install on HA (Postgres & OML AIO) cluster instances. 🚀 <a name="cluster-ha-deploy"></a>

 You must have four Linux instances with Internet access and **your public key (ssh) available**, since Ansible needs to establish an SSH connection to deploy the actions.

+* Postgresql main Node: CentOS7
+* Postgresql backup Node: CentOS7
+* OMniLeads AIO main Node: Debian12 or Rocky9
+* OMniLeads AIO backup Node: Debian12 or Rocky9

 ![Diagrama deploy cloud services](./png/deploy-tool-tenant-components-ha.png)